ctq3ks/llm_extension/README.md

-# Chrome Extension with Serverless Backend on AWS
+# LLM Chrome Extension with Serverless Backend on AWS

 This repository contains a Chrome extension with a serverless backend deployed on AWS using CloudFormation.
 This README will guide you through the process of setting up and running the project locally.